Grouping similar spans and events together

 Display name

-This is where display.name attribute comes in handy.
-The display name of a span is a human-readable string that provides a short summary of the operation that the span represents.
+This is where the display.name attribute comes in handy.
+The display.name is a human-readable string that provides a short summary of the operation that the span or event represents.

 SpanName = "SELECT"